ergogen/ergogen-docs/docs/points.md

   <br/>

   :::tip
   Let's say you have a point rotated 45° and want to shift is "visually right".
-You could either reset its rotation via `orient`, then shift, then re-set the rotation with `rotate`; or, you could do the shift and then declare that this whole anchor only `affect`s `"x"`.
+You could either reset its rotation via `orient`, then shift, then reset the rotation with `rotate`; or, you could do the shift and then declare that this whole anchor only `affect`s `"x"`.
+The *amount* of shifting wouldn't be the same, but the important thing is that you could constrain the movement to the X axis this way.

   Or let's say you want to copy the rotation of another, already existing point into your current anchor calculation.
 You can do so using a multi-anchor (see above), `ref`erencing the existing point in the second part, and then declare `affect: "r"` to prevent it from overwriting anything else, thereby setting just the rotation.
   :::

 - **`resist`** states that we do **not** want the special treatment usually afforded to mirrored points.
   We'll get to [mirroring](#mirroring) in a second, but from an anchor perspective, all we need to know is that shifting and orienting/rotating are all mirrored for mirrored points, to keep things symmetric.
-  So if we specify a shift of `[1, 1]`, what actually gets applied is `[-1, 1]`, and rotations are counter-clockwise in those cases, too.
+  So if we specify a shift of `[1, 1]` on a mirrored point, what actually gets applied is `[-1, 1]`, and rotations are clockwise (read, **counter**-counter-clockwise) in those cases, too.
-  But if we don't want this behavior, (say, because PCB footprints go on the same, upward facing side of the board, no matter the half) we can `resist` it.
+  But if we don't want this behavior, (say, because PCB footprints go on the same, upward facing side of the board, no matter the half) we can `resist` the special treatment.